Jumpers’s knee – Step 4

 Stand with your training leg straight on a step/stool while bending your front body slightly forwards.
 Hold the stretch for 20 seconds.

 Stand on one leg.
-Support with one hand on a wall/chair.
-Bend the opposite knee and grasp the foot with the hand on the same side.
-Pull your foot up and your knee slightly backwards, so that your front thigh becomes increasingly stretched.
+Support yourself with one hand against a wall or chair.
+Bend the opposite knee and grasp your foot with the hand on the same side.
+Pull your foot upwards and your knee slightly backwards, so that you feel a gradual stretch in your thigh.
 Hold the stretch for 20 seconds.
-Repeat the exercise alternately on the right and left leg.
+Repeat the exercise, alternating between your right and left legs.

-Stand with one leg on a chair and the other leg stretched backwards.
-Push the weight forwards so that there is increasing tension on the front of the hip.
+Stand with one foot on a chair and the other leg stretched out behind you.
+Shift your weight forwards so that you feel a gradual stretch at the front of your hip.
 Hold the stretch for 20 seconds.
-Repeat the exercise on the opposite leg.
+Repeat the exercise on the other leg.

 Coordination